 Colour: Deep gold.

-Nose: Brandy snaps, coconut, ripe apples, a whiff of pine sap and a blast of ethanol.
+Nose: Stewed apples, Brandy Snaps, coconut, raspberry and black tea.
+A whiff of pine sap and a blast of ethanol.

-While it’s predecessor could fairly be described as cheerful but a bit rough, this is somewhat more sophisticated, if still young and volatile.
+While it’s predecessor could fairly be described as cheerful but a bit rough, this is somewhat more refined, if still young and volatile.
 The cold climate works against Fuji Sanroku here.

 Mouthfeel is more substantial than the original but still unnoteworthy.